IBM-Blockchain-Archive/marbles/tutorial_part1.md

 - User can read and display all marbles in the chaincode state
 - User can transfer marble to another user
 - User can delete a marble
-- User can see when a new block is written to the ledger
+- Server pushes block/marble updates to client when a new block event has occurred
 - Deployable on Bluemix

 ***